-- Continue to work on the implementation of gas quality obligations of the Hydrogen and Decarbonised Gas Market Package. - and Hydrogen handling to show the latest advancements in the field of the gas quality and promote the dialogue with stakeholders along the gas value chain. - Develop the fifth edition of the Gas Quality Outlook in alignment with TYNDP 2024, showing the potential variability of some gas quality parameters in Europe within the next ten years. - ▲ Cooperate with CEN Technical Committees (TC) 234 and 408, particularly in: - The finalisation of the standard EN16726. with a focus on the Wobbe Index classification system. - The development of a CEN standard on hydrogen quality. - The work carried out by CEN TC 408 to prepare the next revision of EN 16723 - natural gas and biomethane for use in transport, and biomethane for injection in the natural gas grid.
+- ✓ Continue to work on the implementation of gas. quality obligations of Directive (EU) 2024/1788 and Regulation (EU) 2024/1789. - Organise a public workshop on Gas Quality and Hydrogen handling to show the latest advancements in the field of the gas quality and promote the dialogue with stakeholders along the gas value chain. - Develop the fifth edition of the Gas Quality Outlook in alignment with TYNDP 2024, showing the potential variability of some gas quality parameters in Europe within the next ten years. - ▲ Cooperate with CEN Technical Committees (TC) 234 and 408, particularly in: - The finalisation of the standard EN16726, with a focus on the Wobbe Index classification system. - The development of a CEN standard on hydrogen quality. - The work carried out by CEN TC 408 to prepare the next revision of EN 16723 - natural gas and biomethane for use in transport, and biomethane for injection in the natural gas grid.

-- ✓ Undertake activities related to the gas. transmission network readiness to integrate hydrogen and other renewable and low-carbon gases. - ▲ Explore the possibilities of deploying a 'smart' gas grid' to improve the interoperability of systems and technologies and provide a better gas quality and hydrogen management. - ▲ Advise on Strategic Research and Innovation Agenda and the Annual Work Plan of the Clean Hydrogen Partnership as part of its Stakeholder Group. - ✓ Facilitate and monitor the discussions on the potential achievable hydrogen purity levels in repurposed natural gas grids. - Further assess the technical challenges for TSOs on Gas Quality management (i.e., oxygen removal, Wobbe Index classification system management, information provision), together with challenges and impact related to the injection of higher amounts of biomethane into the gas grids. - Cooperate with stakeholders to define gas quality and hydrogen handling principles (via Prime Movers' set up5 and/or engagement with other associations' WGs e.g., EASEE-gas, CEN, Marcogaz, GERG, GIE, CEDEC, GEODE, GD4S, Eurogas, etc).
+- ✓ Undertake activities related to the gas. transmission network readiness to integrate hydrogen and other renewable and low-carbon gases. - ▲ Explore the possibilities of deploying a 'smart' gas grid' to improve the interoperability of systems and technologies and provide a better gas quality and hydrogen management. - ▲ Advise on Strategic Research and Innovation Agenda and the Annual Work Plan of the Clean Hydrogen Partnership as part of its Stakeholder Group. - Facilitate and monitor the discussions on the potential achievable hydrogen purity levels in repurposed natural gas grids taking into account, for example, needs for hydrogen purification. - Further assess the technical challenges for TSOs on Gas Quality management (i.e., oxygen removal, Wobbe Index classification system management, information provision), together with challenges and impact related to the injection of higher amounts of biomethane into the gas grids. - Cooperate with stakeholders to define gas quality and hydrogen handling principles (via Prime Movers' set up5 and/or engagement with other associations' WGs e.g., EASEE-gas, CEN, Marcogaz, GERG, GIE, CEDEC, GEODE, GD4S, Eurogas, etc).